Chloro/gulp-karma-2/readme.md

 ** Gulp Karma 2
 ===================

-> An easy way to run single single specs off of a gulp watcher.
+> An easy way to run spec files from a gulp watcher.

 ## Requirements